British government to start booster shots for vulnerable populations next week

 The World Health Organization has said that wealthy countries with large supplies of vaccines should hold off on giving booster doses until more countries in the developing world are offered first doses.

-Van-Tam said that Britain’s vaccination program has stopped 24 million covid cases and averted 112,000 deaths, and he stressed that this was a “bespoke” booster campaign, and said it was for this winter only, because once the world reached “a steady-state” with the virus, boosters might not be necessary.
+Van-Tam said that Britain’s vaccination program has stopped 24 million covid-19 cases and averted 112,000 deaths, and he stressed that this was a “bespoke” booster campaign, and said it was for this winter only, because once the world reached “a steady-state” with the virus, boosters might not be necessary.

 Van-Tam said Britain is not alone in thinking about what it must do to give maximum protection to its vulnerable population this winter, with nine other countries already giving boosters, including the United States, while 18 more nations were considering it.

-Wei Shen Lim, a leader of the Joint Committee on Vaccines and Immunization, said the evidence shows that especially among the over-50s that vaccine efficacy wanes over time.
-He gave the example of a vaccine that was 90 percent effective after a second dose at stopping symptomatic covid falling to 80 percent.
+Wei Shen Lim, a leader of the Joint Committee on Vaccines and Immunization, said evidence shows that especially among people older than 50, vaccine efficacy wanes over time.
+He gave the example of a vaccine that was 90 percent effective after a second dose at stopping symptomatic covid-19 falling to 80 percent after six months.

 That 10 percent decrease in protection might not sound like much for an individual, but at a population level it could mean many thousands more hospitalized.

 Infection rates in Britain are about 10 times higher today than a year ago.
-But deaths have plummeted as more people got jabs in arms.
-The country is currently recording more than 100 deaths a day, far lower than in January when there were over 1,200 coronavirus deaths a day.
+But deaths have plummeted as more people were vaccinated.
+The country is recording more than 100 deaths a day, far lower than in January, when there were more than 1,200 coronavirus deaths a day.
 But while the vaccines have stopped many from getting seriously ill, deaths and hospitalizations have been climbing in recent months.

-More than 80 percent of the British population aged 16 and older have been double vaccinated.
+More than 80 percent of the British population ages 16 and older have received both shots.

 The move to start booster shots immediately comes just a day after British health officials confirmed Monday night that all children ages 12 to 15 will be offered a single dose of a coronavirus vaccine in England, overturning earlier advice that found the jabs were only of “marginal” medical benefit for youths.